janspoerer/janspoerer.github.io/_posts/2022-09-03-nlpjourney-3-of-75.markdown

 ## Short-Term Tasks for The Coming Week

 <ol>
   <li>When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
-This is important for users because they oftne need to manually verify whether the generated answers are correct.</li>
+This is important for users because they often need to manually verify whether the generated answers are correct.</li>
   <li>CLI entry points: To make the module more versatile, I want to provide a convenient command line entry point.
 A developer can point to a folder with input PDFs and insert the question/query, and can execute the program directly from the shell.</li>
   <li>Prepare the research proposal meeting with my supervisors.</li>
 </ol>